miles-akio/CECS326_Project4/README.md

 For Project 4, we are given the topic of CPU Scheduling.
 In this assignment we are required to implement and design several classic CPU scheduling algorithms in order to properly execute at the right tim.

-Thus, the algorithm is split into 3 seperate files: FCFS.java, Priority.java and RR.java.
+Thus, the algorithm is split into 6 seperate files: FCFS.java, Priority.java, RR.java, Algorithm.java, CPU.java, and Task.java.

 For FCFS.java: